awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-encoding.md

  To encode Dolby Atmos, you must have 16 input channels of PCM audio, either in individual \.wav files or as tracks in a single container\.

 **Note**
-AWS Elemental MediaConvert doesnt support ADM or DAMF input\.
+AWS Elemental MediaConvert doesn't support ADM or DAMF input\.

 ## Feature Restrictions for Dolby Atmos Encoding<a name="feature-restrictions-for-dolby-atmos-encoding"></a>

 Note the following restrictions in the AWS Elemental MediaConvert implementation of Dolby Atmos encoding:
 + **Channel\-based immersive only:** AWS Elemental MediaConvert supports only channel\-based immersive \(CBI\) content\.
-MediaConvert doesnt read any Atmos metadata in the input audio files or in sidecar metadata files\.
+MediaConvert doesn't read any Atmos metadata in the input audio files or in sidecar metadata files\.
 + **Output codec:** You can create Dolby Atmos audio outputs encoded with only the Dolby Digital Plus \(EAC3\) codec\.
 + **Output containers:** For file outputs, you can create Dolby Atmos audio in only in one of the video containers that supports Dolby Digital Plus: MPEG\-4, MPEG\-2 Transport Stream, or QuickTime\.
 + **Output packages:** For adaptive bitrate \(ABR\) outputs, you can create Dolby Atmos audio in any of the AWS Elemental MediaConvert output group types: CMAF, Apple HLS, DASH ISO, or Microsoft Smooth Streaming\.